epfl-ada/ada-2024-project-phpjj1/README.md

 ### 15.11.2024 - 22.11.2024
 - Homework
+- Extraction of emotions for all movie plots

 ### 22.11.2024 - 29.11.2024
 - Creation of emotional profiles for each movie through the extracted emotions